-If your app is be priced, or if you'll be selling in-app products, you need set up a Google Wallet Merchant Account before you can publish.
+If your app is be priced, or if you'll be selling in-app products, you need to set up a Google payments merchant account before you can publish.

 Google Play In-app Billing lets you sell digital content in your applications.
 You can use the service to sell a wide range of content, including downloadable content such as media files or photos, and virtual content such as game levels or potions.
 In-app Billing service lets you sell one-time purchases and subscriptions from inside your app.
 This can help you to monetize the app over its installed lifetime.

-If your are looking for more ways to monetize your app and build engagement, you should consider In-app Billing or Instant Buy.
+If your are looking for more ways to monetize your app and build engagement, you should consider In-app Billing or Android Pay.
 These services have become very popular with both users and developers.
-To use In-app Billing or Instant Buy, you need to make changes to your app binary, so you will need to complete and test your implementation before creating your release-ready APK.
+To use In-app Billing or Android Pay, you need to make changes to your app binary, so you will need to complete and test your implementation before creating your release-ready APK.

 If your apps is priced or you’ll sell in-app or physical products, Google Play lets you set prices for your products in a variety of currencies, for users in markets around the world.
 You can set prices individually in different currencies, so you have the flexibility to adjust your price according to market conditions and exchange rates.

 Before you publish, consider how you’ll price your products and what your prices will be in various currencies.
 Later, you can set prices in all available currencies through the Developer Console.

 With your country targeting in mind, it's a good idea to assess your localization needs, ensure your apps are internationalized, and start the work of localizing well in advance of your target launch date.

 In addition to your application design, there are at least three aspects of localization to consider: